murrahjm/jekyll-now/_posts/2018-5-14-PSFreeBurritos.md

     ${On a scale of 1 to 5 how would you rate the taste of your food}
 )
 ```
-You would be right if your first reaction was *WTF is that?!?*  You would also be right if your next thought was *Does that nonsense actually work?*  It does actually, and quite well.
+You would be right if your first reaction was *WTF is that?!?*  You would also be right if your next thought was *Does that nonsense actually work?*  It does actually, well sort of.
 Let's look at our output:

 ```powershell
 Get-FreeBurritos